jenkinsci/pipeline-plugin/TUTORIAL.md

 When you run the `parallel` step, each branch is started at the same time, and the overall step completes when all the branches finish: “fork & join”.

 There are several new ideas at work here:
-* A single Pipeline build allocates several executors, potentially on different slaves, at the same time.
+* A single Pipeline build allocates several executors, potentially on different agents, at the same time.
 You can see these starting and finishing in the Jenkins executor widget on the main screen.

 * Each call to `node` gets its own workspace.